This is the guide for you if you’re creating a request for a proposal (RFP) for the first time or if you want to improve your RFP process.

 While creating an RFP will require time up front, it’s certainly worth doing the legwork.
 Benefits of creating an RFP include:

-• Saves time: As explained with the scenarios above, an RFP saves you tons of time doing outreach to vendors.
-Instead, you can create one RFP document, publish it and have the vendors come to you.
+- Saving you time.
+As explained in the scenarios above, an RFP saves you tons of time when doing vendor outreach.
+Instead, you can create one RFP document, publish it, and have the vendors come to you.

-• Not limited by your network: When doing the outreach yourself, you’re most likely to stay within your own network, relying on referrals.
+- Expanding your network.
+When doing the outreach yourself, you’re most likely to stay within your own network, relying on referrals.
 While referrals are great, publishing an RFP online allows you to reach a much larger swath of vendors.

 With RFPs you have an easy way to weed out vendors and cut through the stack of options fairly quickly.